danmassarano/WindowsMaintenence/README.md

 ### Software to install/setup beforehand

+#### Configuring the script

+All settings are stored in a config.json file so can be configured up front rather than altering the script.

+TODO: Complete k/v descriptions in readme and how to input

 ##### Windows files clean with cleanmgr.exe

 Disk Cleanup runs against a preset profile that has saved settings of what it runs against.
 To configure this, run the following command: